eievui5/evscript-cpp/docs/basics.md

 x -= z;
 ```

 While this may seem tedious, being able to use dedicated operators already a big improvment over the usual macro-based approach.

+evscript also improves over macros with its support for control structures.
-However, evscript's greatest benefit is its control structures.
-Rather than managing comparisons and jumps by hand, the compiler can express these for you:
+Rather than managing comparisons and jumps by hand, the compiler can manage these for you:

 ```c
 if x == 1 {